danidiaz/red-black-record/README.md

 - [generics-sop](http://hackage.haskell.org/package/generics-sop) and
   [records-sop](http://hackage.haskell.org/package/records-sop).
 Like
   red-black-record, both of these libraries build upon sop-core.
-In fact, they are written by the same author. generics-sop can provide sum-of-products representations of any datatype with a Generic instance. red-black-record is more limited, it only converts types that fit the record or variant mold (so no types with anonymous fields for example).
+They are in fact written by the same author of sop-core. generics-sop can provide sum-of-products representations of any datatype with a Generic instance. red-black-record is more limited, it only converts types that fit the record or variant mold (so no types with anonymous fields for example).

   If you don't need to explicitly target individual fields in the generic representation, perhaps you'll be better using generics-sop.
 And if you do,